 Particularly in the winter, Denver has high-pollution days for particulate matter (PM).
 It is prohibited for any person to operate a solid-fuel-fired device during a high-pollution day unless the device has been approved by the department or the Colorado Department of Public Health and Environment.
 (Denver Revised Municipal Code, Chapter 4, Article III, Section 4-24(c).

-Check our Air Quality Forecast widget for high-pollution day alerts.
+Check our Air Quality Forecast widget at the top of the page for high-pollution day alerts.

 The division enforces the City’s smoking and idling vehicle ordinances, promotes the use of alternative fuels and alternative transportation and coordinates the City’s Green Fleets program.